 In April 2010, widespread protests erupted against President Kurmanbek Bakiyev's administration, leading to his ousting and the establishment of a provisional government.

-In June 2010, a referendum was held to adopt a new constitution aimed at reducing presidential powers and enhancing parliamentary authority, which passed with approximately 90% approval.
+In June 2010, a referendum was held to adopt a new constitution aimed at reducing presidential powers and enhancing parliamentary authority.
+The referendum passed with approximately 90% approval and a 70% voter turnout.

 In June 2010, violent ethnic clashes occurred in the southern cities of Osh and Jalal-Abad between Kyrgyz and Uzbek communities, resulting in over 400 deaths and displacing thousands.

-In October 2010, Kyrgyzstan held its first parliamentary elections under the new constitutional framework.
+In October 2010, Kyrgyzstan held its first parliamentary elections under the new constitutional framework, noted for their peaceful conduct.

-As of 2010, the Syr Darya no longer reaches the Aral Sea, as its water is withdrawn upstream to irrigate cotton fields in Tajikistan, Uzbekistan, and southern Kazakhstan.
+As of 2010, the Syr Darya no longer reaches the Aral Sea, as its water is withdrawn upstream to irrigate cotton fields.

-In 2010, another revolution erupted in Kyrgyzstan, forcing President Bakiyev to flee to Kazakhstan and then seek asylum in Belarus.
+In 2010, another revolution erupted in the country, forcing President Bakiyev and his family to flee to Kazakhstan and then seek asylum in Belarus.
+Roza Otunbayeva was appointed interim president.

-On 1 December 2011, Almazbek Atambayev was sworn in as president of Kyrgyzstan, and Omurbek Babanov was appointed prime minister on the same day.
+On 1 December 2011, Almazbek Atambayev was sworn in as president, and Omurbek Babanov was appointed prime minister on the same day, confirmed on 23 December 2011.

 In 2012, the Kyrgyz national team played in the Bandy World Championship for the first time.

-In June 2013, a law was passed in the Kyrgyz parliament banning women under the age of 23 from traveling abroad without a parent or guardian, with the stated purpose of "increased morality and preservation of the gene pool."
+In June 2013, the Kyrgyz parliament passed a law banning women under the age of 23 from traveling abroad without a parent or guardian, citing purposes of "increased morality and preservation of the gene pool".

 By 2013, the percentage of ethnic Kyrgyz in Kyrgyzstan had increased to over 70%.

-In June 2014, the US Armed Forces closed the Transit Center at Manas at Manas International Airport near Bishkek.
+In June 2014, the Transit Center at Manas, a facility leased by the US Armed Forces at Manas International Airport near Bishkek, was closed.

-In October 2014, American diplomats expressed concern when Kyrgyzstan lawmakers passed a law that imposes jail terms on gay-rights activists and others, including journalists, who create "a positive attitude toward non-traditional sexual relations."
+In October 2014, American diplomats expressed concern when Kyrgyzstan lawmakers passed a law imposing jail terms on gay-rights activists, journalists, and others who create "a positive attitude toward non-traditional sexual relations".

-According to an RFE/RL article from 2014, thousands of Kyrgyz are russifying their names every year (around 40,000).
+According to a 2014 RFE/RL article, thousands of Kyrgyz are russifying their names every year (around 40,000), mostly for career prospects, and to remove themselves from Russian blacklists.

-In 2015, Kyrgyzstan became a full-fledged member of the Eurasian Economic Union (EES) after formally abolishing customs controls along its border with Kazakhstan.
+In 2015, Kyrgyzstan became a full member of the Eurasian Economic Union (EES) after abolishing customs controls along its border with Kazakhstan.

-In 2015, Kyrgyzstan joined the Eurasian Economic Union (EAEU), furthering regional integration.
+In 2015, Kyrgyzstan joined the Eurasian Economic Union (EAEU).

 In September 2016, the University of Central Asia was launched in Naryn, Kyrgyzstan.

-In December 2016, Kyrgyzstan abolished military courts to streamline the judicial system and enhance civilian oversight.
+In December 2016, Kyrgyzstan abolished military courts to streamline the judicial system and improve civilian oversight.

-In 2016, Kyrgyzstan commemorated the centennial of the 1916 uprising against Tsarist Russia, known as Urkun, by unveiling a monument at the Ata-Beyit memorial complex.
+In 2016, Kyrgyzstan commemorated the centennial of the 1916 uprising against Tsarist Russia, known as Urkun, with the unveiling of a monument at the Ata-Beyit memorial complex.

-In 2016, the Corruption Perception Index for Kyrgyzstan was 28 on a scale of 0 (most corrupt) to 100 (least corrupt).
+The 2016 Corruption Perception Index for Kyrgyzstan is 28 on a scale of 0 (most corrupt) to 100 (least corrupt).

 In October 2017, Sooronbay Jeenbekov was elected as the new President of Kyrgyzstan.

-In 2017, Sooronbay Jeenbekov succeeded Atambayev as president, continuing efforts to strengthen democratic institutions.
+In 2017, Sooronbay Jeenbekov succeeded Atambayev as president of Kyrgyzstan.

-The CIA World Factbook estimates that as of 2017, 90% of the population of Kyrgyzstan is Muslim, with the majority being Non-denominational and Sunni; 7% are Christian, including 3% Russian Orthodoxy, and the remainder are other religions.
+The CIA World Factbook estimates that as of 2017, 90% of the population in Kyrgyzstan is Muslim.

 On 7 August 2019, the Special Forces of Kyrgyzstan launched an operation against the residence of former President Almazbek Atambayev.

-In October 2020, widespread protests erupted in Kyrgyzstan due to disputed parliamentary election results, leading to the annulment of the elections and the resignation of President Sooronbay Jeenbekov.
+In October 2020, widespread protests occurred in response to disputed parliamentary election results, leading to the annulment of the elections and the resignation of President Sooronbay Jeenbekov.
 Sadyr Japarov was released and appointed as interim president and prime minister.

-According to World Values Survey in 2020, Russian was the language spoken at home for 55.6% of the population of Bishkek, and Kyrgyz was the second with 43.6%.
+According to the 2020 World Values Survey, Russian was the language spoken at home for 55.6% of the population of Bishkek, and Kyrgyz was the second with 43.6%.

-Kyrgyzstani wrestlers won three medals at the 2020 Summer Olympic Games in Greco-Roman and freestyle wrestling.
+During the 2020 Summer Olympic Games, Kyrgyzstani wrestlers won three medals in Greco-Roman and freestyle wrestling.

-In January 2021, a referendum in Kyrgyzstan approved constitutional reforms aimed at shifting the country's governance structure from a parliamentary to a presidential system, granting the president expanded powers.
+In January 2021, a referendum approved constitutional reforms that shifted the governance structure to a presidential system, expanding the president's powers.

-In March 2021, Russia announced its plans to create approximately 30 new Russian-language schools in Kyrgyzstan.
+In March 2021, Russia announced plans to establish approximately 30 new Russian-language schools in Kyrgyzstan, with teachers from Russia also working in these schools.

-In April 2021, the majority of voters in Kyrgyzstan approved a new constitution in a constitutional referendum that will give new powers to the president.
+In April 2021, the majority of voters approved in the constitutional referendum a new constitution that will give new powers to the president, significantly strengthening the power of the presidency.

-In 2021, Kyrgyzstan reverted to a presidential system after being a unitary parliamentary republic and a semi-presidential republic.
+In 2021, Kyrgyzstan reverted to a presidential system after being a unitary presidential republic, unitary parliamentary republic and a semi-presidential republic since its independence.

 In 2021, Kyrgyzstan was ranked "not free" in the Freedom in the World report with a score of 28/100.